We are committed to ensuring that synthetic biology research is carried out responsibly.

 Our aim is to ensure that the work of our academic and industrial partners provides innovative solutions to important societal challenges, and does so ethically and legally and with the safety of society and the environment as a priority.

-We understand that some people have concerns about synthetic biology.
+We understand that some people have concerns about synthetic biology and the potential applications of engineering biology technologies.
 We see it as our responsibility to foster dialogue between the public, scientists, engineers and policy makers.
 We are joined in this by the various bodies that fund research in the UK and as such are developing a comprehensive Responsible Innovation (RI) framework.
 In association with social scientists at King’s College London we have developed methods by which RI principles can be translated into governance of synthetic biology.
-The approach maps onto a framework, set out by the EPSRC called AREA:
+The approach maps onto a framework, set out by the EPSRC called AREA::Anticipation

-- We work with a variety of stakeholders to anticipate the economic, environmental and social implications of current research projects, and engaging with end users of emerging technologies at an early stage in order to understand their needs and concerns.
+- We work with a variety of stakeholders to anticipate the economic, environmental and social implications of current research projects, and we engage with end users of emerging technologies at an early stage in order to understand their needs and concerns.

 - We inform our partners on the outcomes of these activities, so that they can direct their innovation towards achieving public benefits and meeting key societal challenges.